jungm/primefaces-selenium/README.md

 PrimeFaces testing support based on JUnit5, Selenium and the concept of page ojects / fragements.
 It also supports JUnit5 parallel test execution to speed up tests.

-This is the sucessor of primefaces-arquillian and heavily inspired by Arquillian Graphene.
+This is the successor of primefaces-arquillian and heavily inspired by Arquillian Graphene.

 ### Compatibility
-Only tested on PrimeFaces 7.0+.
+Only tested on PrimeFaces 8.0+.

 ### Status
 Currently only the following components are implemented (partially):